DaraOladapo/XamarinGraphSample/README.md

         public const string RedirectUri = "msauth://<yourAppBundleID>";
     }

+Also, be sure to go into your `AndroidManifest.xml` file to change the `package` value to what you would like it to be (it should be the value you used when setting up the Azure AD Application).
+Do the same for your iOS Project-that would be the `Info.plist` file (Bundle Identifier).

 From here on, all things should be good.

 ## Changes I made to my code